pdjr-signalk/pdjr-skplugin-switchbank/README.md

 ### Enabling metadata output

+To inject meta data into the Signal K tree you must run the __pdjr-skplugin-meta-injector__ plugin which listens on a user-define FIFO port for meta data updates.

 Adding a "metainjectorfifo" property to the configuration allows the plugin to issue some minimal, automatically generated, meta data via the specified FIFO to __pdjr-skplugin-meta-injector__.